j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/docs/postprocessors.md

 engine](../tutorials/howToSetJsEngine.html) for more info.
 To use the Rhino engine, you'll have to add it to your project classpath to be able to us this postprocessor.
-For maven user, you can add the following snippet configuration to your pom.xml :
+For maven user, you can add the following snippet configuration to your pom.xml:

                     <dependency>